samadhantilkar/Movie-Ticket-Booking-System/readme.md

 # Movie Ticket Booking Application

 ## Overview
 The Movie Ticket Booking Application is a Java-based application developed using Spring Boot, designed to streamline the process of booking movie tickets.
-This application allows users to register, browse movies, check available shows, and book tickets while managing various aspects like cities, theatres, auditoriums, and seat selection.
+This application allows users to register, and book tickets while managing various aspects like cities, theatres, auditoriums, and seat selection.

 ## Features
 - **User Registration & Authentication**: Secure user registration and login functionality.